 I should note that I also got a few straight cables and they are equally fantastic.
 In fact, in some applications they are even preferable to the right-angled.
 For example Bastl's wonderful Softpop2 synth has patch points that are so close together that right-angled cables are impractical.
 Tendrils has some wonderful 10cm and 15cm cables that work wonderfully in these situations.
 In the above photo the white cables are Tendrils.
 The cables with the black head are Ctrl-Mod which we'll get to next; they look wonderful too against the Softpop 2's black body, don't you think?
 We can all get along.

 Aesthetically the design gets top marks.
 There is a wide variety of colours which should have something for everyone.
 I myself like the lighter colours but there are bolder options too.
-There is no branding and the colours are solid whereas Ctrl-Mod has a black head on all their colourways.
+There is no branding and the colours are solid whereas Ctrl-Mod has black, translucent, white, gray, olive, desert, and brown as options.

 The fact that the entire cable is one colour can be used to your advantage by enabling you to structure and organize your patches.